aglushkov/serega/README.md

 - Adding custom metadata (via [metadata][metadata] or [context_metadata][context_metadata] plugins)
-- Value formatters ([formatters][formatters] plugin) helps to transform time, date, money, percentage and any other values same way keeping code dry
+- Value formatters ([formatters][formatters] plugin) helps to transform time, date, money, percentage, and any other values in the same way keeping the code dry
 - Conditional attributes - ([if][if] plugin)
 - Auto camelCase keys - [camel_case][camel_case] plugin